-Stucco is a cement based coating that is troweled on.
-There are also synthetic stucco coatings available now that are more flexible and these are usually applied with a trowel also.
+Stucco is a cement-based or synthetic coating that is troweled on.
 The application with a trowel allows a texture to be created.
-The cement based stucco will crack over time as the house settles.
-Usually many hairline cracks develop over most of the surface with larger cracks showing up where the settling is more pronounced.
+Cement-based stucco will crack over time as the house settles.
+Usually, many hairline cracks develop over most of the surface with larger cracks showing up where the settling is more pronounced.
 Stucco is also very susceptible to water damage from sprinklers.

-The system that we use is to power wash the surface to remove dirt and loose stucco.
-Then we patch the damaged areas and large cracks.
-Next we apply a primer to the unpainted stucco (painted stucco is already sealed).
-Finally we apply one or two coats of Conflex Elastomeric Coating by spraying and back-rolling or just rolling.
+The system that we use is to first power wash the surface to remove dirt and loose stucco.
+Then we patch damaged areas and large cracks.
+Finally, we apply one or two coats of the elastomeric coating by spraying and back-rolling or just rolling.
 The roller helps work the coating into the grooves and pores of the stucco.
 This leaves you with a flexible coating that should last 8 to 10 years.
 Some annual maintenance may be required where moisture is constantly present.